konkret-wallet/konkret-wallet/docs/testing.md

 Just as we use code coverage as an imperfect yet directionally correct way to assess the state of testing, we can extend this concept to other aspects of our codebase and tests.

 Widespread code coverage and static checks tools support an incremental approach to software improvement, but linting tools don't.
-And given the size of our codebase, it's not always realistic to make changes across the entire codebase in one PR.
+And given the size of this codebase, it's not always realistic to make changes across the entire codebase in one PR.

 One way to go about this is to define and automate [fitness functions](https://www.thoughtworks.com/radar/techniques/architectural-fitness-function), used to drive architecture changes in complex systems and measure progress against those goals.
 Just as important, this framework of fitness functions allows us to prevent regressions in code quality.

-We use shareable git hooks using Husky to drive these incremental changes.
-Fitness functions are then version controlled, reviewed as part of the standard software development workflow, and permanently prevent regressions and encourage progress.

 ## References and further reading